Anxiety & Addiction

 While some may find temporary relief in the use of drugs or alcohol, substance abuse can put a person at risk for developing an addiction.
 Anxiety disorders are generally already accompanied by chemical imbalances in the brain.
 Misuse of drugs or alcohol further contribute to these imbalances and worsen a person’s mental state.
 In addition, if a person tries to stop using drugs or alcohol, the withdrawal symptoms associated with them can actually produce the same side effects as anxiety does.

-Treating a dual-diagnosis like substance abuse and anxiety with someone can be difficult.
+Treating a dual-diagnosis like anxiety and addiction with someone can be difficult.
 It is often a sensitive subject that requires great care when navigating.
 These situations generally do not resolve themselves and require professional help in order to achieve success.
 While you can start having these conversations on your own, involving a professional to help facilitate the process is often the best route to take.
 Anxiety and substance abuse are both treatable with the right combination of therapies, medication, and treatments.